ejkaplan/MUC-Exercises/gestures.md

 If you have time, try making revisions to your set of gestures and re-testing to see if your changes decreased your error rate.

-## Potential Follow-up/Qualtrics Questions
+## Follow-up/Qualtrics Questions
 * What was your error rate with two symbols?
 * What was your error rate with ten symbols?
-* In this exercise, we were only trying to make a gestural system that is easy to recognize.
-What other usability considerations would you have to make if you were intending to roll this out with average users?
+* Choose two of the gestural-interface design tips that Thad presented in the previous lecture, and evaluate how your design succeeds or fails to live up to that advice.
-* How would you design a study to evaluate a user's ability to learn and utilize your gesture system?
+* Briefly describe how you would set up a study to evaluate a user's ability to learn and utilize the set of command gestures that you invented.
+Be sure to indicate what you expect you would learn from the study and justify why the study would yield that information.
-* From a user's perspective, what advantages and disadvantages does your system have when compared with the PathSync system from the reading?